 This post will likely contain affiliate links that will help me get a Venti Cappuccino at Starbucks.
-I know you’re being an enabler and not helping with my caffein addiction but it’s so damn good I can’t stop.
+I know you’re an enabler and not helping with my caffein addiction, but it’s so damn good I can’t stop.
 You should try with a sprinkle of vanilla!

 What’s the best backpacking tent?

-Backpacking tents come in different style and technologies.
-Having the right one is a necessity but not all are created equal nor a perfect one size fit all.
+Backpacking tents come in different styles and technologies.
+Having the right one is a necessity, but not all are created equal, nor a perfect one size fits all.
 As many experienced adventurers know, having the right equipment is essential to any outdoor activities like backcountry backpacking or multiple-day hikes.

 We’ve handpicked a few tents worth mentioning to make this top 10 list.
 You won’t have to worry about picking or searching for the right tent because we’ve already done the research for you.